Publicidad programática

 In programmatic advertising, an open auction is the standard real-time bidding process where ad inventory is available to any advertiser, with the highest bidder winning the slot.

-Private auction is similar but exclusive, allowing only invited advertisers to bid on specific inventory.
+Private auctions are similar but exclusive, allowing only invited advertisers to bid on specific inventory.

 Preferred deals involve advertisers negotiating prices for specific inventory without bidding.

-Programmatic guaranteed ensures advertisers a fixed amount of inventory at a predetermined price, ensuring availability and predictability.
+Programmatic guarantee ensures advertisers a fixed amount of inventory at a predetermined price, ensuring availability and predictability.

 1. Open Auction